davidmartinrius/speech-dataset-generator/README.md

 - [ ] **Create a docker image for ease of use.**

+## Runpod serverless instance

+In case you do not have a gpu or you want to distribute this as a service.

+runpod is a cloud GPU on demand.
+It has a good integration with python and docker.
+Also it has an affordable pricing.

+- [ ] Explain how to create a storage in runpod
+- [ ] Create a base installation to the storage with a Pod
+- [ ] Launch a serverless instance with a Docker instance of this project
+- [ ] Call the serverless custom API endpoints to upload files, download generated datasets, convert datasets to other types of datasets, etc

 ## Used packages in this project
 This project uses several open-source libraries and tools for audio processing.
 Special thanks to the contributors of these projects.